 3. Graduation Application:

 During the first two weeks of your final semester, you must submit a formal application for graduation to your thesis advisor.
-Graduation application forms are available from University Enrollment Services/Records and Registration.
+Graduation application forms are filed online via VCU Banner and DegreeWorks.
 You should schedule a conference with your both your thesis advisor and the Graduate Program Advisor to review your application well ahead of the deadline.
-The application form requires the approval of the advisor, the MFA Program Director, and the Department Chair, as well as the Dean of the College of Humanities and Sciences.
+The application requires the approval of the Graduate Programs Advisor and/or the MFA Program Director.
 You must be enrolled during the semester in which you plan to graduate.

 4. Thesis Revision:

-By the sixth week of your final semester, you should submit “reading copies” of your thesis to your thesis advisor and the rest of your committee to solicit their responses.
-Be sure to check with all members of your committee about this and other due dates; many readers will want to see a copy earlier.
+By the sixth week of your final semester (and/or by Spring Break), you should submit an advisor-approved “reading copy” of your thesis to the rest of your committee to solicit their responses.
+Be sure to check with all members of your committee about this and other due dates; some readers may want to see a copy earlier.
 The reading copy should be as close to the final version of your thesis as possible.
 The committee will then comment on the content of the thesis, suggest final revisions, and determine its acceptability.
 Should major revisions or additions to the thesis be required, the thesis advisor may recommend that you postpone graduation until the following semester or summer session (this very rarely occurs).
-After making appropriate revisions, you should distribute copies to your committee for their final review no later than April 1, approximately three weeks before the thesis signing ceremony.

 5. Thesis Preparation:

-Students preparing a thesis, especially the final, formal version, should carefully read and follow the guidelines in the VCU School of Graduate Studies Thesis and Dissertation Manual.
-The most up to date manual can be accessed here:http://www.graduate.vcu.edu/pdfs/Thesis_and_Dissertation_Manual.pdf
+Students preparing a thesis, especially the final, formal version, should carefully read and follow the guidelines provided by the VCU Graduate School and the VCU Scholars Compass.
+The most up to date information and instruction can be accessed here: https://graduate.vcu.edu/student/thesis.html

-Upon approval, the thesis committee will sign the cover sheets at the Thesis Signing Ceremony, usually held in late April.
+Upon approval, the thesis committee may sign the ETD Approval Form at the Thesis Signing Ceremony, usually held in late April.
+Note: the University is moving to an online/electronic signature and approval system which may supplant the traditional hard form signature process.
 Generally, the Chair of the Department attends the signing ceremony as well; it is a celebration of your achievements and your professionalism.
-You will still need the signatures of both the Dean of the College of Humanities and Sciences and the Dean of the School of Graduate Studies for final sign off.
+You will eventually need the signatures of both the Dean of the College of Humanities and Sciences and the Dean of the School of Graduate Studies for final sign off.
 Consult the Graduate Programs Advisor for further thesis guidelines/details on signatures and e-submission requirements.

 Further Course Information